act65/FAT/README.md

 Fatrix: a matrix of functions.
 Fensor: a tensor of functions.

+### Goals;
-Goal: To design a framework for thinking about networks/graphs as structured arrays.
+* To design a framework for thinking about networks/graphs as structured arrays.
+### Why;
-Why: To have a formal toolset for understanding structure in networks.
-To help answer the question of how structure and function are related.
+* To have a formal toolset for understanding high level structure in networks.
+* To help answer how structure is related to function.
+* To understand weight tying in neural networks.
+* ??

+### What;
-What: An extension of numpy libraries (ndarrays) to allow a functional type of linear algebra on matricies/tensors.
+* An extension of numpy libraries (ndarrays) to allow a functional type of linear algebra on matricies/tensors.
+* Functional programming with arrays.

     Traditional dot
     a, b  .  e,  f   =  a.e + b.g, a.f + b.h